 Patients

 This retrospective study included 69 elderly patients over 80 years old who underwent chronic hemodialysis, during the period 1/1/2004 - 1/6/2019.
 During their inclusion in the study, anthropometric and clinical features, data from their medical history and results from biochemical serum tests were recorded.

+In addition to age and sex, the primary cause of chronic kidney disease (CKD), co-morbidity (coexistence of hypertension, diabetes mellitus, cardiovascular disease and malignancy), the type of vascular access (fistula, central venous dialysis catheter) and various laboratory parameters (averages of two measurements per year during the hemodialysis period were used for serum albumin, parathormone and C-reactive protein [CRP]).

 The study was conducted in accordance with the Helsinki Declaration of Human Rights and all patients signed a consent form.

-In addition to age and sex, the primary cause of chronic kidney disease (CKD), co-morbidity (coexistence of hypertension, diabetes mellitus, cardiovascular disease and malignancy), the type of vascular access (fistula, central venous dialysis catheter) and various laboratory parameters (averages of two measurements per year during the hemodialysis period were used, for serum albumin, parathormone and C-reactive protein [CRP]).

 Monitoring Period and Endpoint

-Patient follow-up and endpoint data were obtained from the monthly tests until their death or the final date of the study (June 2019).
+Patient follow-up and endpoint data were obtained from the monthly tests until their death or the final date end of the study (June 2019).
 At the same time the total number of their hospitalizations, the causes of their hospitalization and the causes of death were recorded.

 Statistical analysis

-The statistical analysis was performed with SPSS program (IBM Statistical Package for Social Sciences, 18.0 for Windows, Chicago, IL, USA).
+The statistical analysis was performed using the SPSS program software (IBM Statistical Package for Social Sciences, 18.0 for Windows, Chicago, IL, USA).
 The Kolmogorov-Smirnov test was used to examine the distribution of each variable.
-Variables were expressed as mean and standard deviation (mean ± SD) if they follow a normal distribution and as a median with minimum range (median-minimum / maximum value) if they do not follow a normal distribution.
-The differences between the groups were calculated by the non-parametric Mann-Whitney test method for continuous variables and by the chi-square test method for bisected variables.
+Variables were expressed as mean and standard deviation (mean ± SD) if they follow a normal distribution were normally distributed and as a median with minimum range (median-minimum / - maximum values) if they do did not follow a normal distribution.
+The differences between the groups were calculated by the non-parametric Mann-Whitney U test method for continuous variables and by the chi-square test method for bisected variables.
 The Kaplan-Meier curve and the log-rank test for comparison with survival curves were used to estimate total mortality.
 Cox's single-factor and multifactorial survival analysis was used to assess the adjusted Hazard Ratio-HR, with the corresponding Confidence Interval (CI) for correlation with risk factors and endpoint of the study.
 At first, all variables were considered as continuous and bisected in Cox single-factor analysis and only variables that were statistically significantly related to total mortality were included in the multifactorial analysis.
-Statistical significance was defined as p <.05.
+Statistical significance was defined as p <0.05.

 3. RESULTS

 The study included 69 elderly patients with ESRD who underwent hemodialysis, with a median age of 83 years (80-96) at the beginning of the dialysis, while 23 were over 85 years old.
-Over fifty two percent (52.2%) of patients were male, 43.5% had arterial hypertension (AH), 36.2% had diabetes mellitus (DM), 10.1% had neoplasmatic disease and 69.6% had cardiovascular disease (CVD).
-About twenty-one percent (21.7%) of patients smoked, while 85.5% had a permanent double lumen central venous dialysis catheter.
+Over fifty two percent (52.2%) of patients were male, 43.5% had arterial hypertension (AH), 36.2% had diabetes mellitus (DM), 10.1% had neoplasmatic neoplastic disease and 69.6% had cardiovascular disease (CVD).
+About twenty-one percent (21.7%) of patients smoked.
+85.5% had a permanent double lumen central venous dialysis catheter as vascular access for hemodialysis.
 The mean hemoglobin concentration was 10.64 ± 1.29 gr/dl, the mean serum albumin was 36 ± 4 gr/L, the mean serum parathormone levels was 24.5 pmol/L (normal range 1.6-126.3) and the mean CRP mean was 1.33 nmol/L (normal range 0-62.8) (mean value found from two values per year [June-December] in years undergoing hemodialysis]).
 The cause of ESRD was recorded in the patients: 6 had obstructive uropathy, 8 AH, 23 DM, 8 heart failure and 24 unknown causes.